Leninsky District, Novosibirsk

 Leninsky City District is an administrative district (raion), one of the 10 raions of Novosibirsk, Russia.
 It is located on the left bank of the Ob River.
 The area of the district is 76.12 km2.
 Population: 302,803 (2018 Census).
 It is the most populous district of the city.
+The main historical landmark of the district is the Monument of Glory, a monument to Siberians who participated in the Great Patriotic War of 1941-1945, opened on November 6, 1967 between Plakhotny and Parkhomenko Streets (authored by muralist A. Chernobrovtsev (1930-2014)).
+Sculptor B. Ermishin, architects M. Pirogov and B. Zakharov also participated in the creation of the monument.